Frequently Asked Questions about Open Badges

 You may want to use badges to evaluate the skills of candidates.
 You may also choose to endorse certain badges, encouraging candidates to earn these badges to increase their chances of being engaged by you.
 In this way, you can improve your quality of hire.

-You may also use Open Badges for your incumbent workforce, encouraging employees and volunteers to earn badges for their professional development or by recognising their achievements.
+You may also use digital badges for your incumbent workforce, encouraging employees and volunteers to earn badges for their professional development or by recognising their achievements.
 You can flag certain badges to signal desired skills and track their acquisition.
 You may also wish to become a badge issuer yourself in order to recognise your internal training and assessment programs or for public talent pipeline engagement programs that you may be running.

 HPass is working to improve the system so that you will be able to search for skilled workers through a badge-enabled “skills registry”.